 Hawaii had a brief light of hope for legalization in 2019 when the first legalization bill was unanimously passed by the Senate Judiciary Committee, but it didn’t go any further.
 Hawaii has very strict cannabis laws where a small amount could land you in jail for 30 days with a hefty fine.

 Thankfully, a legislature passed bill that decriminalizes cannabis possession passed this year.
 Starting in January 2020, possession of 3 grams or less will only result in a fine.
-Still one of the strictest decriminalizations in the country, but none-the-less a step in the right direction towards legalization.
+Still one of the strictest decriminalization in the country, but none-the-less a step in the right direction towards legalization.

 Hawaii does not have a voter initiative process, where many of the medical and recreational states have been able to bypass the state’s legislative process, meaning that the way to legalization in Hawaii will have to go solely through the House and Senate.